container based virtualization

 2. The Virtual Ethernet Module ( VEM ).

-The VSM runs its NX-OS code and controls the control and management planes, which integrates into a cloud manager, such as a VMware vCenter.
+The VSM runs its NX-OS code and controls the control and management planes, which integrate into a cloud manager, such as a VMware vCenter.
 You can have two VSMs for redundancy.
 Both modules remain constantly synchronized with unicast VSM-to-VSM heartbeats to provide stateful failover in the event of an active VSM failure.

 The two available communication options for VSM to VEM are: